mosaia-development/mosaia-node-sdk/README.md

 A comprehensive Node.js SDK for the Mosaia API platform, providing access to all models and endpoints available in the api-core ExpressJS application.

 ## Current Features
-- Get and manage Mosaia Apps
-- Manage agent and group bots
-- Agent inference
+- **Authentication Management** - Password-based and OAuth2 authentication with PKCE
+- **User & Organization Management** - Complete CRUD operations for users and organizations
+- **AI Agent Management** - Create, configure, and interact with AI agents
+- **Agent Groups** - Multi-agent collaboration and coordination
-- **AI Model Management** - Create, update, and manage AI models with chat completion support
+- **AI Model Management** - Create, update, and manage AI models with OpenAI-compatible chat completion
+- **Application Management** - Manage Mosaia applications and their configurations
+- **Tool Integration** - Manage external tools and integrations
-- **Client Management** - OAuth client registration and management
+- **OAuth Client Management** - OAuth client registration and management
+- **Configuration Management** - Centralized configuration with runtime updates
 - **Comprehensive Testing** - Full test coverage for all API endpoints

 > **Note**: Some API endpoints may not be fully implemented on all server instances.
 The SDK includes comprehensive error handling and will gracefully handle 404 responses for unimplemented endpoints.